pingcap/tispark/README.md

 spark.sql("select count(*) from lineitem").show
 ```

-**Please Note: For now even if you use TiSpark 2.0+, for spark-submit on pyspark, tidbMapDatabase is still required and TiExtension is not supported yet.
+**Please Note: For now even if you use TiSpark 2.0+, for spark-submit on pyspark, tidbMapDatabase is still required and TiExtension is not supported yet (because of [SPARK-25003](https://issues.apache.org/jira/browse/SPARK-25003)).
 We are working on it.

 ## Current Version
 ```
 spark.sql("select ti_version()").show
 ```

 ## TiDB Data Source API
 When using the TiDB Data Source API, please follow the document for [TiDB Data Source API User Guide](./docs/datasource_api_userguide.md).

+Currently TiSpark natively supports writing data to TiKV directly by using Data source api.

 ## Configuration